vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     > **TIP**: Run the **All Twins** query to return to the full view at any time.

-1. To filter the graph so that only **Cheese Cave** twins are displayed, enter and run the following query:
+1. To create a query that filters the graph so that only **Cheese Cave** twins are displayed, enter the following query:

     ```sql
     SELECT * FROM digitaltwins
     WHERE IS_OF_MODEL('dtmi:com:contoso:digital_factory:cheese_factory:cheese_cave;1')
     ```

+1. Review the query and verify that it matches the suggested syntax, and then click **Run Query**.

+    If you get an error, ensure that there is a space between **digitaltwins** and **WHERE**.

     The graph will now display just the 3 **Cheese Cave** twins.

     Save this query as **Just Caves**.

-1. To display only the **Cheese Cave** twins that are **inUse**, enter and run the following query:
+1. To create a query that displays only the **Cheese Cave** twins that are **inUse**, enter the following query:

     ```sql
     SELECT * FROM digitaltwins
     WHERE IS_OF_MODEL('dtmi:com:contoso:digital_factory:cheese_factory:cheese_cave;1')
     AND inUse = true
     ```

+1. Review the query and verify that it matches the suggested syntax, and then click **Run Query**.

     The graph should now display just **cave_3** and **cave_1**.